-Due to federal caps on public services/equipment, the number and amount of grants for this purpose may be limited.
+Due to federal caps on public services/equipment, the number and amount of grants for public services out of this program may be limited.
 Also, planning grants are subject to a \$25,000 maximum with a potential waiver for infrastructure studies with adequate documentation.